ProtonMail/proton-python-client/doc/srp.rst

 .. sectionauthor:: Tom Cocagne <tom.cocagne@gmail.com>

-The Secure Remote Password Protocol (SRP) is a simple and secure protocol for password-based, mutual authentication over an insecure network connection.
-Successful SRP authentication can occur only if both sides of the connection have knowledge of the user's password.
-The client side of the connection must have the raw user's password and the server side must have a verification key that is derived from the user's password.
-An advantageous side-effect of successful SRP authentication is that it results in a cryptographically strong shared key that can be used to protect network traffic via symmetric key encryption.
+The Secure Remote Password Protocol (SRP) is a cryptographically strong authentication protocol for password-based, mutual authentication over an insecure network connection.
+Successful SRP authentication requires both sides of the connection to have knowledge of the user's password.
+In addition to password verification, the SRP protocol also performs a secure key exchange during the authentication process.
+This key may be used to protect network traffic via symmetric key encryption.

-An advantage of SRP over other authentication protocols such as Kerberos and SSL is that SRP does not require a trusted third party.
-Instead, SRP server applications store small, salted verification keys that are derived from each user's password.
-These keys are then used during the authentication process to verify the correctness of the remote user's password.
+SRP offers security and deployment advantages over other challenge-response protocols in that it does not require trusted key servers or certificate infrastructures (as do Kerberos and SSL).
+Instead, small verification keys derived from each user's password are stored and used by each SRP server application.
+Consequently, SRP provides a near-ideal solution for many applications requiring simple and secure password authentication that does not rely on a properly configured, external infrastructure.

-A favorable aspect of the SRP protocol is that even if the verification keys are compromized, they are of little value to a potential attacker.
-Possesion of a verification key does not allow an attacker to impersonate the user and cannot be used to obtain the users password except by way of a computationally infeasible dictionary attack.
+Another favorable aspect of the SRP protocol is that compromized verification keys are of little value to an attacker.
+Possesion of a verification key does not allow a user to be impersonated and it cannot be used to obtain the users password except by way of a computationally infeasible dictionary attack.
 A compromized key would, however, allow an attacker to impersonate the server side of an SRP authenticated connection.
 Consequently, care should be taken to prevent unauthorized access to verification keys for applications in which the client side relies on the server being genuine.

 Usage
 -----

-Use of SRP begins by using the *create_salted_verification_key()* function to create a salted verification key from the user's password.
-The resulting salt and key are then stored on the server and will be used during the authentication process.
+SRP usage begins with *create_salted_verification_key()*.
+This function creates a salted verification key from the user's password.
+The resulting salt and key are stored by the server application and will be used during the authentication process.

 The authentication process occurs as an exchange of messages between the clent